 2. Try Different Software

 While there isn’t one program that can accomplish everything, there’s usually one that is the best suited for your needs.
-Before interning at Leverage I had basically only stuck to Adobe Illustrator.
-Trying UXPin for the first time was amazing and forced to me to get out of my comfort zone.
+Before interning at Leverage I had only stuck to Adobe Illustrator.
+Trying UXPin for the first time was amazing and forced me to get out of my comfort zone.
 It blew my mind that you could create an almost completely functional website prototype.
 You don’t realize what is possible until you explore all your options.
-Once you are aware of what’s out there, you can weigh out your options affectively.
-Also, getting out of my comfort zone with web design design software encouraged me to try other design software and broaden my skillset.
+Once you are aware of what’s out there, you can weigh out your options effectively.
+Also, getting out of my comfort zone with web design software encouraged me to try other design software and broaden my skill set.

 3. It’s Important to Take Steps

-When I would get a new project I immediately would want to jump into designing, but I learned that it’s crucial to really take your time in the beginning to process what the requirements are first.
-Pencil and paper is the most effective way of getting all your ideas down during the wire framing stage of a project.
+When I would get a new project, I immediately wanted to jump into designing, but I learned that it’s crucial to really take your time in the beginning to process what the requirements are first.
+Pencil and paper is the most effective way of getting all your ideas down during the wire-framing stage of a project.
 By quickly being able to sketch different designs, you narrow down what works and what doesn’t.
-Even when I was ready to start designing digitally, I learnt that it’s best to start out really basic without colours and specific fonts.
-One of the skills interning taught me to work on is patience.
-Yes, you eventually have to call a project finished, but you want to take it as a far as you can, which inevitably takes time.
+Even when I was ready to start designing digitally, I learned that it’s best to start out really basic without colors and specific fonts.
+One of the skills interning at LeverageIT taught me to work on is patience.
+Yes, you eventually have to call a project finished, but you want to take it as far as you can, which inevitably takes time.

 4. Ask Questions